pingcap/docs/tidb-cloud/serverless-faqs.md

 - Table level: Assign a TiFlash replica to a table to enable columnar storage for that specific table.
 - Database level: Configure TiFlash replicas for all tables in a database to use columnar storage across the entire database.

-Once a TiFlash replica is set up for a table, TiDB automatically synchronizes the columnar storage with the row-based storage for that table.
+Once a TiFlash replica is set up for a table, TiDB automatically replicates data from the row-based storage to the columnar storage for that table.
 This ensures data consistency and optimizes performance for analytical queries.

 For more information about how to set up TiFlash replicas, see [Create TiFlash replicas](/tiflash/create-tiflash-replicas.md).